 Fellerman & Ciarimboli express our most sincere condolences to all of those affected by the devastating accident in West Pikeland.
-If you know someone who suffered a personal injury, or worse, as a result of a trucking accident, don’t hesitate to call us at (888) 714-4878 to see how we can help.
+If you know someone who suffered a personal injury, or worse, as a result of a trucking accident, don’t hesitate to call our truck accident lawyers at (888) 714-4878 to see how we can help.
 That’s (888) 714-HURT.

 People involved in the accident:

 With more than 40 years of combined experience, the personal injury attorneys at Fellerman & Ciarimboli strive to provide the best service to clients in Philadelphia, Northeast Pennsylvania, and throughout the Keystone State.